Dark Tower (1987 film)

-Dark Tower is a 1987 horror film directed by Freddie Francis and Ken Wiederhorn and starring Michael Moriarty, Jenny Agutter, Theodore Bikel, Carol Lynley, Kevin McCarthy and Anne Lockhart.
+Dark Tower is a 1987 supernatural horror film directed by Freddie Francis and starring Michael Moriarty, Jenny Agutter, Theodore Bikel, Carol Lynley, Kevin McCarthy and Anne Lockhart.
+It centers on a high-rise building haunted by a malicious presence.

-It was set and filmed in the Spanish city of Barcelona from a story by Robert J. Avrech.
+The film had a troubled production, with Freddie Francis disowning the final cut and crediting under a pseudonym, 'Ken Barnett'.
+This was his final film as director, before he returned to cinematography full-time.
+It premiered at the MIFED Film Festival in October 1987, and was released direct-to-video in the United States.

 Plot

-After a window washer plunges to his death from a Barcelona high rise, several people come to investigate, including security consultant Dennis Randall (Michael Moriarty).
+After a window washer plunges to his death from a high-rise, several people come to investigate, including security consultant Dennis Randall.
 He cannot locate a problem, but decides to investigate further when more gruesome deaths take place inside and around the office building.
-His investigations appear to show a sinister force behind all the deaths, a supernatural entity, that hates humans.
+His investigations appear to show a sinister force behind all the deaths, a supernatural entity.